 Forest of Dean Writers Collection

 The National Heritage Lottery Fund awarded £133,873 to the project in 2023.
-Since then, the Dean Heritage Centre has added over 1,000 literary objects and documents to its collection.
+Since then, the Dean Heritage Centre has added over 3,000 literary objects and documents to its collection.
 Our amazing local volunteers have taken great care in conserving and cataloguing many items.
 These include playscripts, draft manuscripts, poems, photographs, letters, notebooks, children’s stories, and artworks.
-Since November 2024, they have dedicated over 460 hours to this project.
+Since November 2024, they have dedicated over 1,000 hours to this project.

-This project will bring together a unique collection of material spanning more than 200 years, some written in local dialect, that reflects the landscape, people and places of the Forest of Dean.
+This project brings together a unique collection of material spanning more than 200 years, some written in local dialect, that reflects the landscape, people and places of the Forest of Dean.
 The literary heritage of the Forest of Dean is an important part of its wider cultural heritage.
 This new material demonstrates the incredible depth of creative talent that has come out of the Forest of Dean over the years.

 The new collection features unique materials, including: